 A company’s vision is what it strives to be.
 It’s the goal that everyone is working towards.
 It can give everyone working at the company a clear idea of where they should aim their focus to help the company achieve its goals.

-It’s been reported that when JFK took a tour of NASA’s facilities in 1962, he asked a janitor about his role in NASA and the man said “I’m helping put a man on the moon.”
+According to a widely shared story from JFK's 1962 visit to NASA, when the president asked a janitor about his job, the man reportedly replied, ‘I'm helping put a man on the moon'—illustrating how a clear company vision aligns every team member toward the same goal.
 This illustrates that a company’s vision is the foundation necessary to give each employee an idea of the direction your organization is headed.

 Mission